Editor’s Note: This article is reprinted from

 “IT in a large organization is a very tightly managed environment.
 The iPhone is a cool phone, but I don’t really envision the iPhone as the extension of the IT infrastructure,” said Mort Rosenthal, chairman and CEO of Enterprise Mobile, which manages businesses’ mobile technology (and exclusively supports the

-Windows Mobile platform
+Windows Mobile platform from Microsoft).

 If an IT department is asked to support a new platform, it would need to develop expertise it doesn’t have, Rosenthal said.
 While the Windows Mobile advantage is its interoperability with Windows servers and desktop computers, “an iPhone is kind of an island.”